Ivoyaa/distage-example/README.md

 Use `sbt test` to launch the tests.

-You can launch the application by moving to one of the examples' directories (with `cd distage-example-bifunctor-tf` for example) and starting the following command.
+You can launch the application with the following command.

 ```
 ./launcher -u scene:managed :leaderboard